TikhonJelvis/website/drafts/Lazy-Dynamic-Programming/index.md

                                 ]
 ```

 And, for small examples, this code actually works!
 You can try it on `"kitten"` and `"sitting"` to get `3`.
-Of course, it runs in exponential time, which makes it freeze on larger inputs---even just `"aaaaaaaaaa"` and `"bbbbbbbbbb"` already take a while!
-The practical version of this algorithm relies on dynamic programming, caching each value \(d_{ij}\) into a two-dimensional array so that we only calculate it at most once.
+Of course, it runs in exponential time, which makes it freeze on larger inputs---even just `"aaaaaaaaaa"` and `"bbbbbbbbbb"` take a while!
+The practical version of this algorithm need dynamic programming, storing each value \(d_{ij}\) in a two-dimensional array so that we only calculate it once.

 We can do this transformation in much the same way we used a `fibs` array: we define `ds` as an array with a bunch of calls to `d i j` and we replace our recursive calls `d i j` with indexing into the array `ds ! (i, j)`.